wp-plugins/w4-post-list/readme.txt

 Display Posts inside Post/Page content or widget areas by shortcodes.
 Select what to show and design how to show it.
 For details <a href="http://w4dev.com/w4-plugin/w4-post-list">visit plugin page</a>.

 You will be using template tag for creating a custom design for your list.
 If you don't understand the perfect usage of this plugin template tags, then you won't be able to take much out of it. <a href="http://w4dev.com/wp/w4-post-list-design-template">Visit here</a> to get plugin's template tag definition or for some examples.

+= What's new on 1.6.1 =
+* New: Added loading state upon changing post type on options page

 = What's new on 1.6 =
 * New: Option panel